gregv21v/chem-lab-desktop/README.md

 - Make it so that fluids enter pipes starting from the bottom, then going from left to right.
 The top is last.
 - Fluids should entered the pipe one drop at a time, and the drops should not overlap
 - When scrolling through the inventory make the items not within the inventory box hidden.
+- Add the ability to save and load the game

 <strong>Current Issue</strong>